King of the Texas Rangers: Production

 King of the Texas Rangers (production number 996) was budgeted at $138,536 although the final negative cost was $139,701 (a $1,165, or 0.8%, overspend).
 The serial was the cheapest Republic serial of 1941.
 King of the Texas Rangers was filmed in the Big Bear Valley, San Bernardino National Forest, California between June 17 and July 18, 1941.

-Other actors were curious and sceptical about footballer Sammy Baugh as the lead in a sort of western.
-However, according to co-star Kenne Duncan, Baugh turned out to be a good horseman (he was raised on a ranch in Texas), took direction well and learned about acting quickly.
+Other actors were curious and skeptical about footballer Sammy Baugh as the lead in a sort of western.
+However, according to co-star Kenne Duncan, Baugh turned out to be a good horseman (he was raised on a ranch, in Texas), took direction well and learned about acting quickly.

 In the opinions of researchers Jim Harmon and Donald F. Glut, King of the Texas Rangers contains "one of the greatest cliffhangers of all time."
 King (Baugh) jumps onto a speeding train and gets into the engine cab just as the train enters a tunnel in a mountain.
 The villains detonate explosives causing a landslide at the other end of the tunnel.
-In the resolution, Baugh yells "Open that throttle!" and the train shoots out of the tunnel to safety.
+In the resolution, Baugh yells: "Open that throttle!" and the train shoots out of the tunnel to safety.